anyoneminion/reactions/readme.md

 ### Machinist

-Eden's Verse 5-8, TEA (rikudou's version), UCoB
+Eden's Verse 5-8, TEA, UCoB - TensorWeeb only

 ### Bard

-Eden's Verse 5-8, TEA (rikudou's version), UCoB
+Eden's Verse 5-8, TEA, UCoB - TensorRequiem only

 ### Summoner
-Eden's Verse 5-8, TEA, UCoB
+Eden's Verse 5-8, TEA, UCoB - TensorRuin only

 ### Dancer

-Eden's Verse 5-8
+Eden's Verse 5-8 - SallyDNC only

 ### Samurai

-Eden's Verse 5-8, TEA
+Eden's Verse 5-8, TEA - TensorWeeb/SallySAM only

+### Black Mage

+Eden's Verse 5-8 - TensorNuke/SallyBLM only

 ### Dark Knight

-Eden's Verse 5-8 (tanking)
+Eden's Verse 5-8 (tanking) - SallyDRK only

 ### Warrior

-Eden's Verse 5-8 (tanking)
+Eden's Verse 5-8 (tanking) - SallyWAR only

 ### Paladin

-Eden's Verse 5-8 (tanking)
+Eden's Verse 5-8 (tanking) - SallyPLD only

 ### Gunbreaker

-Eden's Verse 5-8 (reactions are only for DPS optimization, not for tanking)
+Eden's Verse 5-8 (reactions are only for DPS optimization, not for tanking) - SallyGNB only

 # read me